A Few of my Favourite ….. Interval ActivitiesComments Off on A Few of my Favourite ….. Interval Activities

-Teacher sings an interval (on a neutral syllable) from the master sheet (which is then crossed off).
+You sing an interval (on a neutral syllable) from the master sheet (which is then crossed off).

 Students sing it back (on a neutral syllable).

-Students mark (with whiteboard marker or playing token) the interval off if on their sheet.
+Then, students mark (with whiteboard marker or playing token) the interval off if on their sheet.

-Flashcard Knockout (Interval Musical Chairs)
+Flashcard Knockout (Musical Chairs)

 Requirements: Interval flashcards – one per student.
 There can be more than one card with the same interval name.
 Click on the image below for free printable interval flashcards.

-Students stand with their eyes closed.
+Your students stand with their eyes closed.

-Teacher sings a known interval on a neutral syllable.
+You then sing a known interval on a neutral syllable.

-Students showing the correct interval remain standing, those with the incorrect interval sit down.
+Your students who show the correct interval remain standing, those with the incorrect interval sit down.